 DO YOUR OWN RESEARCH.

-Get an idea of the essays your child will need to write by reading the Common App prompts, the UC PIQs and a few supplements that some colleges may require.
+Get an idea of the essays your child will need to write by reading the Common App prompts, the UC PIQs and a few supplements.

 CREATE YOUR OWN BANK OF POSSIBILITIES.

 Reflect on your child’s past few years and jot down instances when they overcame obstacles, assumed responsibility, and handled difficult situations with good judgment.
-Looking at their resume would be helpful.
 Next, make a list of your child’s interests and achievements in and out of school.
 Think about their quirks and daily routines.
-Whatever anecdotes that illustrates your child's strengths and personality could be developed into essay material.
+Whatever anecdotes that illustrate your child's strengths and personality could be developed into essay material.